mathieuridet/mrt-token/README.md

 #  MRToken — Custom ERC-20 Token

-A custom ERC-20 token built using OpenZeppelin, featuring a fixed total supply and deployed to the Sepolia testnet for demonstration and portfolio purposes.
+A custom ERC-20 token built with OpenZeppelin, featuring ownership controls, EIP-2612 permit signatures (gasless approvals), and a capped max supply.
+Deployed for testing on the Sepolia testnet.

 ---

 ##  Features

-- Fixed total supply (1,000 MRT with 18 decimals) minted to deployer
+- ERC-20 with 18 decimals
-- Built with OpenZeppelin's audited `ERC20` implementation
+- Ownable: restricted mint(...) for the contract owner
+- ERC20Permit (EIP-2612): off-chain approvals via signatures
+- Capped supply: 1,000,000 MRT maximum (ERC20Capped)
+- Initial mint: 1000 MRT minted in the constructor
-- Deployed to Sepolia testnet and source-verified on Etherscan
+- Hardhat scripts for deploy/transfer and Etherscan verification
-- Includes a Hardhat script to perform token transfers

 ---